 There is often a delicate balance in communication between the couple during early dating stages.
 Some follow the mentality of “wait for a response,” and sending multiple texts feels overwhelming.
 Too much texting is overwhelming if the other person still knows you, whether it is on campus or within the community.

-After Ghosting: If somebody hasn’t responded to your initial message after a long period of time (several days or more), sending a follow-up text can feel as if you are not respecting their silence..
-The situation may be made worse, especially if this lack of response had been intentional.
+After Ghosting: If somebody hasn’t responded to your initial message after a long period of time (several days or more), sending a follow-up text can feel as if you are not respecting their silence.

 Professional context: A work setup where texting seems really formal can make them view themselves as being in an invasive position when double texting.
 In the overall scheme of things, it is best to send multiple messages unless absolutely necessary such as urgency or clarity.